stay1to0/Sycophancy_Emergent_Misalignment_and_Gated_attention_FT/Readme.md

 # ⚡ Emergent Misalignment?
 Reverse It in 1 Sec!

-<h1>🔄 Sycophancy-Induced Emergent Misalignment and Reversible Mitigation via Gated Finetuning</h1>
+<h1>🔄 Emergent Misalignment Can Be Induced by Sycophancy and Is Reversible via Alignment Gating</h1>

 <p>
   <a href="https://huggingface.co/sichengwang04/Qwen3-8B-syco_med-gated-attention-FT">